-Sunscreen, hat & waterproof all might be needed on any day.
+Guests might need sunscreen, a hat & waterproof all on any day.
 Have a plan for what to do if the weather turns.

-We have created a Guide to the Orlando Weather which has further information.
+We have created a Guide to the Orlando Weather with further information.

 Consider hiring a stroller & an ECV

-Many adults will also find the walking at Walt Disney World difficult.
+Many adults will also find walking at Walt Disney World challenging.
 The Orlando heat and humidity can contribute to difficulties.
-If you are older, have arthritis, or medical issues, you may wish to hire an ECV for your vacation or just for certain days.
+If you are older, have arthritis, or have medical issues, you may wish to hire an ECV for your vacation or just for specific days.
 Further details are available in our Guide to Disabilities at Walt Disney World.

 Only pack essential in your park bag

 What are the things you must take into the park?

 Make a list of what you need, e.g., camera, autograph book, poncho.
 Pack your bag the night before and check it before leaving in the morning.
 However, there is a difference between being prepared and being too prepared.
 Remember, you will be carrying your bag all day.